MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 In previous versions of Microsoft Edge, the **Waterfall** view of requests in the **Network** tool didn't match the themes from Visual Studio Code that apply to the rest of DevTools.
 In Microsoft Edge 100, this issue has been fixed.

-The selected theme wasn't applied in the Waterfall view:
+Before Microsoft Edge 100, the selected theme wasn't applied in the Waterfall view:

 ![The selected theme wasn't applied in the Waterfall view.](devtools-100-images/waterfall-view-requests-network-no-theme.png)

-The selected theme is now applied to the Waterfall view of requests in the Network tool:
+Now in Microsoft Edge 100, the selected theme is applied to the Waterfall view of requests in the Network tool:

 ![The selected theme is now applied to the Waterfall view of requests in the Network tool.](devtools-100-images/waterfall-view-requests-network.png)